isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 <!--
 - Welcome people
-  - Last talk before keynote and beer, will try not to run too long -->
+  - Last talk before keynote and beer, will try not to run too long
+- Today I'm going to be talking a little about how you can simplify your backend development and infrastructure using my favourite programming language -->

 ---